Skip to main content

 After you’ve registered your student for an on-site split enrollment class at your local boundary school, the next step is to add that class to your student's education plan.

-In the bottom right corner of each required subject on the education plan, you'll see an option labeled + Add split enrollment.
+In the bottom right corner of each required subject and elective on the education plan, you'll see an option labeled + Add split enrollment.

 After clicking on that option, you'll be asked to fill in some details about the school that your student will be split enrolled with.